Knowledge test

 • NVQ, BTEC, City and Guilds or similar vocational qualification (level 2 or higher)

-• Higher education award (for example a degree, HND or HNC)
+• Higher education award (for example an English Language degree, HND or HNC)

-Technical or IT-related qualifications are unlikely to be acceptable for this purpose.
-We will be looking for qualifications which include a significant amount of verbal or written content in the English language.
+Technical or IT-related qualifications are unlikely to be accepted.
+We look for qualifications that include a significant amount of verbal or written content in the English language.

 • Advanced driving qualification

-Some insurers may offer discounts on taxi and motor insurance products to holders of the above qualifications - please contact your broker to check.
+Please note: Some insurers may offer discounts on taxi and motor insurance products to holders of the above qualification - please contact your broker to check.